CP2017s/cp2017s_practice/docs/exercise_5.md

 ### 2-1.
 Description

-- Create an advanced calculator with class 'Unit_Advanced', which inherits class 'Unit'.
+- Create an advanced calculator with class `Unit_Advanced`, which inherits class `Unit`.

-- Class 'Unit_Advanced' will now read 1 token for deciding instance to compare or calculate, 2 numbers, and operator/inequality sign.
+- Class `Unit_Advanced` will now read 1 token for deciding instance to compare or calculate, 2 numbers, and operator/inequality sign.

-- Class 'Unit_Advanced' can compare two numbers based on inequality sign you entered, and save boolean value about inequality.
+- Class `Unit_Advanced` can compare two numbers based on inequality sign you entered, and save boolean value about inequality.

-- Also, Class 'Unit_Advanced' can now calculate a^b, a<<b, a>>b, a&b, a|b.
+- Also, Class `Unit_Advanced` can now calculate `a^b, a<<b, a>>b, a&b, a|b`.

 - toString function express the instance to an inequality expression or an equation.